 A field in which the historian must wander to breathe the spirit and learn the manner of the mediæval Greek world is that of the romance, both prose and verse, written in the vulgar tongue.
 This field was closed to Gibbon, but the labours of many scholars, above all Legrand, have rendered it now easily accessible.
 Out of a large number of interesting things I may refer especially to two.
 One is the epic of Digenes Akritas, the Roland or Cid of the Later Empire, a poem of the tenth century, which illustrates the life of Armatoli and the border warfare against the Saracens in the Cilician mountains.
-The other is the Book of the Conquest of the Morea, $\frac{26}{}$ a mixture of fiction and fact, but invaluable for realising the fascinating though complicated history of the "Latin" settlements in Greece.
+The other is the Book of the Conquest of the Morea, 26 a mixture of fiction and fact, but invaluable for realising the fascinating though complicated history of the "Latin" settlements in Greece.
 That history was set aside by Gibbon, with the phrase, "I shall not pursue the obscure and various dynasties that rose and fell on the continent or in the isles," though he deigns to give a page or two to Athens.
 27 But it is a subject with unusual possibilities for picturesque treatment, and out of which, Gibbon, if he had apprehended the opportunity, and had possessed the materials, would have made a brilliant chapter.
 Since Finlay, who entered into this episode of Greek history with great fulness, the material has been largely increased by the researches of Hopf.
-28 of Slavonic antiquity.
+28

+As I have already observed, it is perhaps on the Slavonic side of the history of the Empire that Gibbon is most conspicuously inadequate.
+Since he wrote, various causes have combined to increase our knowledge of Slavonic antiquity.
 The Slavs themselves have engaged in methodical investigation of their own past; and, since the entire or partial emancipations of the southern Slavs from Asiatic rule, a general interest in Slavonic things has grown up throughout Europe.
 Gibbon dismissed the history of the First Bulgarian Kingdom, from its foundation in the reign of Constantine Pogonatus to its overthrow by the second Basil, in two pages.
 To-day the author of a history of the Empire on the same scale would find two hundred a strict limit.
 Gibbon tells us nothing of the Slavonic missionaries, Cyril and Methodius, round whose names an extensive literature has been formed.
 It is only in recent years that the geography of the Illyrian peninsula has become an accessible subject of study.